The Robust Minimal Controllability Problem: Illustrative examples

-and hence we must have that $b_2,b_3,b_4\neq0$ and $b_3+b_4\neq0$.
-By inspection, a possible choice is $b=[ ]^\intercal$, although a systematic way can be executed using Algorithm~\ref{procedure}, instantiated with the set of left-eigenvectors of $A$ given by $\{ v^j\}_{j\in\{1,\ldots,5\}}$ and the structure of $b$ given by $\bar b$ in \eqref{bbareq}.
-We can now verify that the controllability matrix of the system has full rank.
-The controllability matrix is given by
+Additionally, to find the numerical parametrization of $b$, under the sparsity pattern of $\bar b$, we have to solve the following system with three unknowns: $b_2,b_3,b_4\neq0$ and $b_3+b_4\neq0$.
+By inspection, a possible choice is $b=[ ]^\intercal$, but the numerical parametrization can be obtained by invoking Algorithm~\ref{procedure}, with the set of left-eigenvectors of $A$ given by $\{ v^j\}_{j\in\{1,\ldots,5\}}$ and the structure of $b$ given by $\bar b$ in \eqref{bbareq}.
+For the sake of completeness, we, the controllability matrix is given by and the rank$(\mathcal C)=5$, which implies that $(A,b)$ is controllable.